From Light-Cone to Supersonic Propagation of Correlations by Competing Short- and Long-Range Couplings

 As in the initial state the different sites are uncorrelated, this scenario allows us to investigate cleanly the space-time propagation of correlations through the system.
-Let us remark that one particularity of the considered correlations is that in the limit of vanishing tunneling, $J\!\!=0$, $\hat{H}$ commutes with density operators and the correlations $\mathcal{C}_{nn}$ would be constant in time.
-We investigate the propagation of correlations for $J\!\neq\!0$, in the presence of competing short-range and global-range terms for the 1D version of $\hat{H}$, Eq.~\eqref{eq:Hamiltonian}, and of the Liouvillian, Eq.~\eqref{eq:Lindblad}, using a recently developed method based on time-dependent matrix product state (tMPS) techniques employing swap gates for the cavity coupling and the quantum trajectories approach for the dissipative dynamics \cite{HalatiKollath2020b, supp}.
+We remark that one particularity of the considered correlations is that in the limit of vanishing tunneling, $J\!=\!0$, $\hat{H}$ commutes with density operators and the correlations $\mathcal{C}_{nn}$ would be constant in time.
+We investigate the propagation of correlations for $J\!\neq\!0$, in the presence of competing short- and global-range terms for the 1D version of $\hat{H}$, Eq.~\eqref{eq:Hamiltonian}, and of the Liouvillian, Eq.~\eqref{eq:Lindblad}, using a recently developed method based on time-dependent matrix product states (tMPS) employing swap gates for the cavity coupling and quantum trajectories for the dissipative dynamics \cite{HalatiKollath2020b, supp}

-\emph{Light-cone to supersonic evolution:} We now investigate the crossover between the light-cone evolution and distance-independent propagation of the correlations in Fig.~\ref{fig:lightcone}, for the 1D chain of atoms coupled to the optical cavity, assuming no cavity losses ($\Gamma\!=\!0$).
-For low coupling to the cavity field [Fig.~\ref{fig:lightcone}(a) for $\hbar\Omega/J=0.03$] and the considered distances a light-cone propagation is found following the blue line, which marks approximately the speed limit for the propagation of the correlations we found in the absence of the global-range coupling.
+\emph{Light-cone to supersonic evolution:} We investigate the crossover between the light-cone evolution and distance-independent propagation of the correlations in Fig.~\ref{fig:lightcone}, for the 1D chain of atoms coupled to the cavity, assuming no photon losses ($\Gamma\!=\!0$).
+For low coupling to the cavity field [Fig.~\ref{fig:lightcone}(a) for $\hbar\Omega/J=0.03$] and the considered distances a light-cone propagation is found following the blue line, which marks approximately the speed limit for correlations spreading we found in the absence of the global-range coupling.
 For the same value of the coupling, we present in Fig.~\ref{fig:lightcone}(b) $\mathcal{C}_{nn}(d,t)$ for certain distances as a function of time.
 The correlations exhibit an algebraic increase with time until reaching a maximum following the light-cone.
-By comparing with the $\Omega=0$ case we observe for correlations at longer distances, $d \gtrsim 10$, finite values outside of the light-cone.
-This can be understood by expanding the time-evolution operator, i.e.~$e^{-i\hat{H}t/\hbar} \!\approx\! e^{-i\hat{H}_{\text{BH}}t} +O(t^2\Omega)$.
+By comparing with the $\Omega=0$ case we observe for correlations at longer distances, $d \gtrsim 10$, finite values outside of the light-cone, signaling the supersonic spreading.
+The light-cone spreading at small times and distances can be understood by expanding the time-evolution operator, i.e.~$e^{-i\hat{H}t/\hbar} \!\approx\! e^{-i\hat{H}_{\text{BH}}t} +O(t^2\Omega)$.
 Thus, the time-evolution is dominated by the Bose-Hubbard evolution beside corrections on the order of $O(t^2\Omega)$, or higher depending on the initial state and the form of the coupling \cite{supp}.